bfahrenfort/quartz/content/Atomic/gen-ai.md

 - Obsoletes human online workforces in tech support, translation, etc
 - [[Essays/plagiarism##1 Revealing what's behind the curtain|🅿️ Reinforces systemic bias]]
 - [Violates the GDPR on a technological level](https://www.theregister.com/2024/04/29/openai_hit_by_gdpr_complaint/)
-	- I also think being unable to delete personal data that it *has* acquired and not just hallucinated is a big problem generally
+	- I also think being unable to delete personal data that it *has* acquired and not just hallucinated is a big problem generally.

 ## Training
 Training is a deterministic process.
 It's a pure, one-way, data-to-model transformation (one part of the process for which "transformer models" are named).
 The words are ingested and converted into one of various types of formal representations to comprise the model.
-It's important to remember that given a specific work and a step of the training process, it's always possible to calculate by hand the resulting state of the model after training on that work.
+It's important to remember that given a specific work and a step of the training process, it's always possible to calculate by hand the resulting state of the model after training on that work (although, with large numbers, and large models, that's just infeasible for time reasons).
 The "black box" that's often discussed in connection with AI refers to the final state of the model, when it's no longer possible to tell what effects the data ingested at earlier steps had on the model.
+In fact, models that you can run on your own computer are often distributed in the format of a one-way sequence of matrix operations which have been decomposed from the full architecture of the model, which is quite inscrutable.

 Training can't be analogized to human learning processes, because when an AI trains by "reading" something, it isn't reading for the *forest*; it's reading for the *trees*.
 In the model, if some words are more frequently associated together, then that association is more "correct" to generate in a given scenario than other options.
 A parameter sometimes called "temperature" determines how far the model will stray from the correct next word.
 And the only data to determine whether an association *is* correct would be that training input.
 This means that an AI trains only on the words as they are on the page.
 Training can't have some external indicator of semantics that a secondary natural-language processor on the generation side could.
 If it could, it would need some encoding—some expression—that it turns the facts into.
 Instead, it just incorporates the word as it read it in, and the data about the body of text it was contained in.